-Immigration of individuals with trait values far from the local optimum generally lowers the combined steady state biomass NT and increases the likelihood that the system gives way to alternative steady states, pushing one of the populations to a high density population (the dominant state), and one to a low density population (the subordinate population).
-The formation of alternative stable states in our system is a relatively common example of spatial pattern formation, which only occurs above a threshold straying rate.
-Pattern formation can occur as a consequence of myriad ecological processes, including habitat selection (REFS), aggregation (REFS), local environmental conditions (REFS), and/or interspecific interactions such as competition (REFS).
-It is also well known to occur with the onset of spatially or diffusion-induced instabilities (Turing instabilities, REFS).
-Here, we describe an alternative mechanism through which pattern formation in local densities can occur, when the onset of movement mediated maladaptation leads to local differences in reproductive rates that yielding pattern formation by way of alternative steady states across sites.
+A salient finding from our results was that straying can push metapopulations into alternative steady states, where one of the populations tends towards a high-density population (the dominant state; straying source?), and one to a low-density population (the subordinate population; straying sink?).
+This asymmetry in population densities also leads an asymmetry in the mean trait values, skewed towards the local optimum of the dominant population.
+The formation of alternative stable states in our system is an example of spatial pattern formation, which only occurs above a threshold straying rate of approximately X% in our model.
+Pattern formation can occur as a consequence of myriad ecological processes, including habitat selection (REFS), aggregation (REFS), local environmental conditions (REFS), and/or interspecific interactions such as competition or predation(REFS), and is inexorably linked to scale (Reviewed by Levin 1992).
+Additionally, pattern formation is also well known to occur with the onset of spatially or diffusion-induced instabilities (Turing instabilities, REFS).
+Here, we describe an additional mechanism through which pattern formation in local densities can occur, when the onset of collective movement-mediated maladaptation leads to local differences in reproductive rates that results in alternative steady states across sites.
+While metapopulation approaches have widely recognized the importance of source and sink populations (REFS), here we discover that even similar populations can evolve into diverge states where one population is large while the other populations is smaller and maladapted.

-To what extent the existence of alternative stable states promotes or diminishes the system as a whole is a matter of perspective, though with clear conservation implications.
-At face value, the subordinate population is pushed closer to extinction (figure [fig:traj]), suggesting that the system may be more fragile.
-On the other hand, the presence of just enough straying to cause formation of alternative stable states both increases the portfolio effect (figure [fig:PE]c) and reduces the rate of return – particularly if straying is density dependent (figures [PEtheta]a, [fig:relax]b).
-This asymmetry in population densities also leads an asymmetry in the mean trait values, skewed towards the local optimum of the dominant population, one, and this has important – and often non-intuitive – ramifications for metapopulation robustness.

-Previous theoretical work has shown that the largest perturbations lead to the longest recovery times .
+There appears to be a sweet spot for straying that can maximize metapopulation robustness.
+The presence of just enough straying to cause formation of alternative stable states both increases the portfolio effect (figure [fig:PE]c) and increases recovery rate.
+Density-dependent straying appears to increase metapopulation robustness across a range of stray rates(figures [PEtheta]a, [fig:relax]b).

 In terms of relative biomass lost, the largest perturbation that we investigate is the near-collapse of both populations, where only 1% of the pre-perturbation densities survive, however whether this disturbance results in the longest recovery time depends largely on the rate of straying and trait heritability.
 For example, when straying and trait heritability are low (figure [fig:relax]) the extinction of the larger population maximizes return times, whereas if straying is high, near-collapse maximizes return time.
 The latter is always true in the alternative stable state regime if trait heritability is high (figure [fig:relax_highh]).

+This themed issue formalizes a role of collective movement in the ecology of natural systems and illuminates a signature of collective navigation in animal populations on the move.
+We observed three salient results that contribute to our understanding of collective movement that combine to suggest that density dependent straying may play an important role in the persistence of metapopulations over evolutionary time.